neuronsimulator/nrn/ballandstick1.rst

     dend.e_pas = -65    # Leak reversal potential mV

 If you want to know the units for a given mechanism's parameter, use :func:`units`.
+Pass in a string with the paramater name, an underscore, and then the mechanism name.

 .. code-block::
     python

-    print h.units('gnabar_hh')
+    print(h.units('gnabar_hh'))

 Confirm with :func:`psection`.